Raid on Chester, Nova Scotia

 The Raid on Chester occurred during the American Revolution when the US privateer, Captain Noah Stoddard of Fairhaven, Massachusetts, and four other privateer vessels attacked the British settlement at Chester, Nova Scotia on 30 June 1782.
-The town was defended by Captain Jonathan Prescott and Captain Jacob Millett.
+The town was defended by Captain Jonathan Prescott.

 Background

 During the American Revolution, Nova Scotia was invaded regularly by American Revolutionary forces by land and sea.
 Throughout the war, American privateers devastated the maritime economy by raiding many of the coastal communities.
 There were constant attacks by privateers, which began seven years earlier with the raid on St. John and included raids on all the major outposts in Nova Scotia.
 The first raid on Chester occurred in 1779 and the second three years later.

 Raid on Chester

 On June 30, the day before the raid on Lunenburg, Stoddard and two other privateers descended on Chester, Nova Scotia firing cannon from their vessels.
 Captain of the militia Jonathan Prescott fired cannon from the blockhouse.
 (The cannon Prescott used are now located on the grounds of the Chester Legion.)
 Prescott's cannon fire struck one of the privateers.
 As a result, the privateers retreated behind Nass' Point.
 The crews went ashore and requested of Prescott to bury their dead.
 Prescott indicated that if they disarmed themselves, they would be assisted.
 Eventually, Prescott invited Stoddard and the two other captains to tea.
 Realizing the community was still vulnerable to attack, Prescott and his son lied to the privateers that Commander Creighton at Lunenburg had sent 100 soldiers to be billeted at Chester that evening.
 Upon the privateers' retreat to their vessels, Captain Jacob Millett led women and children marching in red colours, pretending to be British soldiers from Lunenburg.
 The privateers left Chester to raid Lunenburg the following day.